 How to change network connectivity state in Modern Standy via local group policy editor

-If you can change the network connectivity state with Modern Standby using the Control Panel app, you can use the Local Group Policy Editor.
+You can use the Local Group Policy Editor to change the network connectivity state with Modern Standby using the Control Panel app.

 Click on the Start menu button, and search for Edit group policy.
 Under best match, select Edit group policy.